qubits-us/Delphi-IO/README.md

 using Modbus RTU

-Test app compiled with Delphi 11.2 , Turbo Power AsyncPro available on github.
+Test app compiled with Delphi 11.2 , TurboPak AsyncPro available on github.